Advertisement

 blood-orange glazed ham

-On Christmas Day it’s easy to look at that the glistening glaze on the mouthwatering Christmas ham and think that there is no way that anything will be leftover – but to our surprise every single year we end up with more ham than we can shake a stick at.
+On Christmas Day it’s easy to look at that the glistening glaze on the mouthwatering Christmas ham and think that there is no way that anything will be leftover.
+But to our surprise, every single year we end up with more ham than we can shake a stick at.
 This leaves us confronted with the big question: what do you do with leftover Christmas ham?

 Loading the player...